"Last Bus to Banjo Creek"

 I felt in my bones that this was yet another screenplay that would not go before the cameras.
 In the next 10 years, a half-dozen producers read it and became keen but the project seem to be jinxed, for something always intervened to stop further progress.

-Rod Taylor said he's done a lot of re-writing, but he's written only one film from scratch, "The Treasure Seekers."
+Rod Taylor said he has done a lot of re-writing, but he's written only one film from scratch, "The Treasure Seekers."

 Among the films Rod's done some re-writing for: